jimthompson5802/gh_copilot/codex/generate_documentation/documentation_dir/large_module_visualize.md

 The second plot has the same structure as the first one, but the axes are flipped, and the classes on the x-axis are sorted by frequency.

 The function uses the provided `test_stats_per_model` and `model_names` to iterate over each model and output feature.
 It retrieves the necessary statistics and metadata from the `test_stats_per_model` and `metadata` dictionaries.
-It then sorts the classes based on F1 score and frequency and creates the line plots using the `visualization_utils.double_axis_line_plot` function.

-The resulting plots can be saved to the specified `output_directory` in the specified `file_format`, or displayed in a window if no `output_directory` is provided.
+It then sorts the classes based on F1 score and frequency, and creates the line plots using the `visualization_utils.double_axis_line_plot` function.
+The plots can be saved to a specified `output_directory` or displayed in a window.
+The file format of the output plots can be specified using the `file_format` parameter.

 ### **Function Details**
 The code provided is a function called `frequency_vs_f1` that takes in several parameters and produces two plots for each model in the `test_stats_per_model` list.

 The function takes the following parameters:
 - `test_stats_per_model`: A list of dictionaries containing evaluation performance statistics for each model.
-- `metadata`: A dictionary containing intermediate preprocess structure created during training, which includes mappings of the input dataset.
+- `metadata`: A dictionary containing intermediate preprocess structure created during training, including mappings of the input dataset.
 - `output_feature_name`: The name of the output feature to use for the visualization.
-If set to `None`, all output features will be used.
+If `None`, all output features are used.
 - `top_n_classes`: A list of integers representing the number of top classes or a list containing the number of top classes to plot.
 - `model_names`: The name of the model or a list of model names to use as labels.
-If not provided, the labels will be empty strings.
+Default is `None`.
-- `output_directory`: The directory where the plots will be saved.
+- `output_directory`: The directory where to save the plots.
 If not specified, the plots will be displayed in a window.
+Default is `None`.
 - `file_format`: The file format of the output plots, either `'pdf'` or `'png'`.
-The default is `'pdf'`.
+Default is `'pdf'`.
-- `**kwargs`: Additional keyword arguments that can be passed to the function.
+- `**kwargs`: Additional keyword arguments.

-The function first converts the `model_names` parameter to a list if it is not already a list.
-It then generates a filename template based on the `output_directory` and `file_format` parameters.

-Next, it validates the `output_feature_name` parameter by calling the `_validate_output_feature_name_from_test_stats` function, which checks if the specified output feature name is present in the `test_stats_per_model` list.
-If `output_feature_name` is set to `None`, it uses all output features.

-The function then iterates over each model in the `test_stats_per_model` list and each output feature name.
-It retrieves the necessary data from the `test_stats_per_model` and `metadata` dictionaries.

-It calculates the frequencies and F1 scores for each class and sorts them either by F1 score or frequency, depending on the plot.
-It then calls the `visualization_utils.double_axis_line_plot` function to create the plots, passing in the sorted data and other parameters.

-Overall, the function generates two plots for each model and output feature combination, showing the relationship between frequency and F1 score for the specified output feature.
-The plots are either saved to the specified `output_directory` or displayed in a window.
+The function produces two plots for each model and output feature combination.
+The first plot is a line plot with one x-axis representing the different classes.
+The plot has two vertical axes colored in orange and blue.
+The orange axis represents the frequency of the class, and an orange line is plotted to show the trend.
+The blue axis represents the F1 score for that class, and a blue line is plotted to show the trend.
+The classes on the x-axis are sorted by F1 score.

+The second plot has the same structure as the first one, but the axes are flipped, and the classes on the x-axis are sorted by frequency.

+The function returns `None`.

 ## Function **`hyperopt_report_cli`** Overview
 The function `hyperopt_report_cli` is a command-line interface (CLI) function that generates a report about hyperparameter optimization.
 It takes in the path to a JSON file containing the hyperopt results, as well as optional parameters for the output directory and file format.